What Is the Dark Web? What Happens There?

 As the biggest global system that holds information about everything (and almost everyone), the internet comes in layers: visible, deep, and dark.
 And some layers have exponentially more data than others.

 The internet has become more complex by the day, but it’s also intimidating.
-With so much we don’t know and cannot control, it’s normal to feel anxious, especially when we run into news and reports about the Dark Web.
-We instinctively associate this ominous name with something threatening.
+With so much you don’t know and cannot control, it’s normal to feel anxious, especially when you run into news and reports about the Dark Web.
+You instinctively associate this ominous name with illicit goods and hidden services.

-But while some choose to talk about the Dark Web in cryptic terms to stimulate fear, this guide will demystify it with straightforward answers about the Dark Web, what happens there, and how it affects your digital security.
+But while some choose to talk about the Dark Web in cryptic terms to stir up fear, this guide will demystify it with straightforward answers about the Dark Web, what happens there, and how it affects your digital security.

-The internet runs far deeper and wider than any of us can imagine.
-Case in point, the “surface web” — which we know as the World Wide Web — is a mere 10% of the entire web based on estimates.
+The internet runs far deeper and wider than anyone can imagine.
+Case in point, the “surface web” — which you know as the World Wide Web — is a mere 10% of the entire web based on estimates.

 So the nearly two billion public websites you can access through search engines — from Wikipedia to public sector websites and news sites — are just the tip of the iceberg.
 While that number keeps changing every second, most web pages on the internet remain hidden from the average, every day user.

 Why?
-Because not all the information we can access online belongs in the public domain.
+Because not all the information you can access online belongs in the public domain.

 So if we see just 10% of what’s actually on the internet, where is the rest of it?